Brian Stutheit named a Top Rated Denver Construction Lawyer

 We represent homeowners, commercial property owners, subcontractors, architects and engineers.
-As experienced construction defect attorneys in Colorado we know about homeowners insurance, liability insurance, construction contracts, home repairs, construction standards of care, home warranty law, realtor malpractice and construction professional negligence.
+As experienced construction attorneys in Colorado we know about homeowners insurance, liability insurance, construction contracts, home repairs, construction standards of care, home warranty law, mechanics liens, realtor malpractice and construction professional negligence.
 Brian Stutheit has been recognized by his peers in Martindale-Hubbell, by Denver Magazine, and in Bests Directory for his construction law expertise.
 We have been doing construction law for many years.

 Contact us to speak with a knowledgeable construction defect law attorney in Colorado.

 - Contract disputes – Breach of contract actions.
 Disputes over work scope and quality, construction delays, payment for labor and materials, and insurance coverage.

 - Construction and design professional defense – We represent contractors, trades people, architects and engineers in lawsuits related to construction defects, negligence and professional liability.
 Our goals are to aggressively defend against frivolous complaints, to protect your rights with your liability insurance company, and to make third-party claimants regret that they involved you in their lawsuit.

 - Liability Insurance – We protect contractors whose liability insurance refuses to defend construction claims.
 Construction professionals should always ask their insurance agent how to protect against deadly insurance policy exclusions, such as prior completed work.

 - Mechanic’s liens – We preserve lien rights to assure that contractors and subcontractors are paid.
 We help property owners fight improper, inflated and spurious liens.